abilandz/NAT3054/Lecture_3/make.md

   file(DOWNLOAD someUrl localPath)
   ```

-* **execute_process()** &mdash; By using this command, one can in **cmake** scripts or configuration files execute external commands available on the underlying system.
+* **execute_process()** &mdash; By using this command, one can, in **cmake** scripts or configuration files, execute external commands available on the underlying system.
 Since not all commands are available on all systems, and even if they are, their implementation details can differ, the **cmake**'s command **execute_process()** has to be used with care, as it typically leads to the loss of portability.
 Its general syntax is:

   ```cmake
   execute_process(COMMAND someExternalCommand arg1 ... argN option1 ... optionN)